-Commentary on Financial Statements Budgeted amounts AASB 1055.6-7 1.
+Commentary on Financial Statements

+Budgeted amounts

 Where an entity's budgeted financial statements were presented to Parliament (i.e. in the NSW Government Budget Papers), the entity's financial statements must comply with AASB 1055 Budgetary Reporting.
 In respect of the actual amount of each item in the financial statements for the current financial year, entities must present the corresponding budgeted amount for that item for the current financial year.

 AASB 1058.39 (a)(b) AASB 1055.6-7 The budgeted amounts must be drawn from the original budgeted financial statements presented to Parliament in respect of the reporting period and must be prepared on the same basis as the financial statements.

-AASB 1055.11 Treasury Mandates Subsequent amendments to the original budget (e.g. adjustment for transfer of functions between entities as a result of Administrative Arrangements Orders) are not reflected in the budgetary information.
-Explaining Variances Major variances between the original budgeted amounts and the actual amounts in the financial statements should be explained in a note to the financial statements (Note 31).
-AASB 1055.6(f) Where relevant, variances may relate to transfers of functions or restructures.
+Subsequent amendments to the original budget (e.g. adjustment for transfer of functions between entities as a result of Administrative Arrangements Orders) are not reflected in the budgetary information.

+Explaining Variances

+2. Major variances between the original budgeted amounts and the actual amounts in the financial statements should be explained in a note to the financial statements (Note 31).

+Where relevant, variances may relate to transfers of functions or restructures.
 The format of disclosures in Note 31 could include columns to explain the components of the overall variance between the original budget and actual information.
 For instance, where an entity has been impacted by a restructure, a column disclosing the budget after amendments for the restructure could be included.
 However, these columns should not be referred to as a 'revised budget'.

 Regardless, major variances between actual amounts and the original budget must be explained.

+Other requirements under AASB 1055

+AASB 1055.7(a), 13

-Other requirements under AASB 1055 AASB 1055.8 Comparative budgetary information in respect of the previous period need not be disclosed.
-AASB 1055.7(a), 13 An entity with administered items included in its original budgeted financial statements presented to Parliament must disclose the corresponding budgeted amount for those items for the current financial year (Note 35).
-Entities not required to include AASB 1055 information AASB 1055.14 Entities for which budgeted financial information was not presented to Parliament do not need to include AASB 1055 information.
-Treasury Mandates Where these entities choose to disclose budgeted financial information (as it was not required to be presented to Parliament) the entity's accounting policy and disclosures in respect of budgeted financial information must: state that the entity is not required to include budget information in accordance with AASB 1055; describe the basis of preparation of the budgetary information presented; disclose who authorised the budget.
-Consistency of presentation AASB 101.45 6.
-The presentation and classification of items in the financial statements shall be retained from one reporting period to the next unless: it is apparent, following a significant change in the nature of the entity's operations or a review of its financial statements, that another presentation or classification would be more appropriate (having regard to the criteria for the selection and application of accounting policies in AASB 108); or an AAS requires a change in presentation AASB 101.41-42 When making changes in presentation or classification, an entity reclassifies its comparative information, unless impracticable.
+- 3. Comparative budgetary information in respect of the previous period need not be disclosed. - 4.
+An entity with administered items included in its original budgeted financial statements presented to Parliament must disclose the corresponding budgeted amount for those items for the current financial year (Note 35).

+Entities not required to include AASB 1055 information

+5. Entities for which budgeted financial information was not presented to Parliament do not need to include AASB 1055 information.

+Where these entities choose to disclose budgeted financial information (as it was not required to be presented to Parliament) the entity's accounting policy and disclosures in respect of budgeted financial information must:

+- state that the entity is not required to include budget information in accordance with AASB 1055; - describe the basis of preparation of the budgetary information presented; - disclose who authorised the budget.

+Consistency of presentation

+6. The presentation and classification of items in the financial statements shall be retained from one reporting period to the next unless:

+- it is apparent, following a significant change in the nature of the entity's operations or a review of its financial statements, that another presentation or classification would be more appropriate (having regard to the criteria for the selection and application of accounting policies in AASB 108); or - an AAS requires a change in presentation

+When making changes in presentation or classification, an entity reclassifies its comparative information, unless impracticable.
 Entities must disclose the nature and amount of, and reason for, the reclassification.
-When it is impracticable to AASB 101.7 reclassify, the entity shall disclose the reason for not reclassifying the amounts and the nature of the adjustments that would have been made if the amounts had been reclassified.
+When it is impracticable to reclassify, the entity shall disclose the reason for not reclassifying the amounts and the nature of the adjustments that would have been made if the amounts had been reclassified.
 'Impracticable' is defined as occurring when the entity cannot apply a requirement after making every reasonable effort to do so.